 The external voices cover seemingly disparate cultures, but both involve people who feel their communities have been failed by their government.
 The first is an article called “Shattered Somalia,” and the second is a documentary about Mexican border communities emptied by migrant labor, “The Other Side of Immigration.”
 In an interview in “The Other Side of Immigration,” a man who had returned after working for over a decade in the states said that the problem is Mexico.
 It is crazy.
 The corruption and lack of resources and support for the people make Mexico crazy.
 It doesn’t take care of its people the way the U.S. does, so people have to leave.
 Considering the angry rhetoric mentioned above, I was almost surprised to hear the U.S. described this way. (more…)

 It’s something we hear about a lot, in the news, movies, and while we travel.
 Americans are perceived by the rest of the world in certain romanticized or despised ways.
-We hear about this very general idea a lot, but we don’t talk about it much.
+United States citizens are aware of this very general idea, but we don’t talk about it much.

-I asked an Anthropology professor a long time ago if there was such a thing as an Anthropologist of American culture.
+I asked an Anthropology professor a long time ago if one could specialize in American culture.
 She replied that THERE IS NO SUCH THING AS AMERICAN CULTURE, only American cultureS.
 We are too varied and diverse a people to all fall under one “American culture.”
 Interestingly, though, every non-academic person I’ve told this to says, “Huh?
 Of course there’s an American culture.”